-The requirement is meant to reduce the visual impact of parking lots from the public right-of-way, and in this site plan and site design the parking is well away from the public right-of-way, tucked between the three buildings.
-The bulk of the parking is also visually separated from the private drive, except for 8 compact vehicle spaces northeast of building 3 (Sheet L1.00, Hardscape Plan).
+The requirement is meant to reduce the visual impact of parking lots from the public right-of-way, and in this site design the parking is well away from the public right-of-way, tucked between the three buildings.
+The bulk of the parking is also visually separated from the private drive, except for 8 compact vehicle spaces northeast of building 3.